Pattern Alternating Maximization Algorithm for Missing Data in Large P, Small N Problems

 \subsection{MLE for General Missing Data Pattern}

 We turn now to the general case, where we have more than one missingness pattern, indexed by $k=1,\ldots,s$.
 The general idea of the new algorithm is as follows.
 Assume we have some initial imputations for all missing values.
 Our goal is to improve on these imputations.
 For this purpose, we iterate as follows: \begin{itemize} \item Keep all imputations except those of the $1$st missingness pattern fixed and compute the single pattern MLE (for the first pattern) as explained in Section~\ref{sec:singlepattern}.
-In particular, compute the regression coefficients of the missing $1$st pattern against all other variables (treated as ``observed''). \item Use the resulting estimates (regression coefficients) to impute the missing values from only the $1$st pattern. \end{itemize} Next, turn to the $2$nd pattern and repeat the above steps.
+In particular, compute the regression coefficients of the missing $1$st pattern against all other variables (treated as ``observed'') based on all samples which do not belong to the $1$st pattern. \item Use the resulting estimates (regression coefficients) to impute the missing values from only the $1$st pattern. \end{itemize} Next, turn to the $2$nd pattern and repeat the above steps.
 In this way we continue cycling through the different patterns until convergence.